ServiceStack/servicestack.net/MyApp/_posts/2023-11-21_net8-identity-auth.md

 ## Migrating from ServiceStack Auth

-Migrating from ServiceStack Auth to Identity Auth should be relatively straight-forward as ServiceStack used a compatible password hashing format with ASP.NET Identity v2, so you should be able to seamlessly migrate users to Identity Auth without your Users noticing.
+Migrating from ServiceStack Auth to Identity Auth should be relatively straight-forward as ServiceStack uses a compatible Identity v2 password hashing format, which should let you migrate your users to Identity Auth without them noticing.

 :::info TIP
 Please ensure your App database is backed up before running any migrations